California to Give Cities Camp Trailers, Modular Tents After Spike in State’s Homeless Population

 The trailers will hardly put a dent in the state’s homelessness problem — tens of thousands of people are homeless in Los Angeles alone; many there already sleep in tents, while about a quarter of the homeless population there sleep in their vehicles.

 But Newsom, a Democrat, said the executive order is just an example of state-local partnerships that can help.
-He also is asking the state Legislature to pass $1.4 billion in spending to fight homelessness in the 2020-21 budget year, including $750 million to support for rent and to provide more housing, his office says.
+He is asking the Legislature to pass $1.4 billion in spending to fight homelessness in the 2020-21 budget year, including $750 million to support for rent and to provide more housing, his office says.

 Newsom and Oakland Mayor Libby Schaaf on Thursday spoke about the tents and trailers during a visit to a vacant city-owned lot in Oakland, where the state delivered 15 trailers and a medical services tent.